Wait…So, why do we HAVE to keep stretching our brains?

 Avoid Loads of Corrections: If there’s one thing we all despise, it’s having to go back and make corrections to our work— especially kids!
 Students who don’t get enough instruction throughout the summer invariably come back with some bad technical habits on their instruments.
 The longer the period of time between lessons, the harder those habits will be to break and correct (Again, enthusiasm/encouragement is the name of the game; we’re trying to avoid having to battle discouragement!)

 A Great Head Start: The school year is SO full for most families, it’s hard to catch our collective breath at times!
 For many, the summer is a time to recharge and take a break from the norm…and it can also be a great time to develop some new musical skills, styles, have fun trying out group lessons, maybe form a band with other interested students, or even try out an entirely new instrument!
-Whether a student finally gets a chance to nail his or her sense of rhythm or learns some fun summer piece to share with the family—these are great ways to get a “head start” before September arrives.
+Whether a student finally gets a chance to nail his or her sense of rhythm or learns some fun summer music to share with the family—these are great ways to get a “head start” before September arrives.
 For older students who are getting more advanced and participating in Festivals and/or Competitions that have deadlines, etc., it’s also a great time to get a head start on that repertoire.

 Boredom Crusher: Never underestimate the power of a child to get bored…and quickly.
 Fun, varied musical endeavors in the mix will definitely help!